NicoleOkamoto/Containerizing-React-Project-with-Docker/README.md

 cd <repository_directory>
 ```

+To find the repository_url On GitHub:
+1. Click on the green "Code" button.
+2. Copy the HTTPS or SSH URL from the dropdown.
+3. Replace on the ```bash

 ### Step 2: Build the Docker Image

 Build the Docker image using the provided `Dockerfile`.
 Run this command from the root of your project directory (where the Dockerfile is located):